kokokino/html_vanilla_js_skeleton/readme.md

 https://code.visualstudio.com

 # CORS workaround
-CORS stands for "Cross Origin Resource Sharing" which is a fancy way of trying to protect website resources from being used across websites.
-Often times, it's a mistake on the setup of the end server but it can be troubling to not be able to access a public REST service because of CORS errors.
+CORS stands for "Cross Origin Resource Sharing" which is a fancy way of trying to protect resources from being used across websites.
+Often times, it's a mistake on the setup of the server but it can be troubling to not be able to access a public REST service because of CORS errors.
 Fortunately there is a workaround that allows you to forward your requests through a local service to avoid CORS problems.

+First, install Node.js - there are many ways to do this depending on your operating system.

-Use the sub directory called "cors_anywhere" and run the command from your prompt or terminal: node cors-anywhere.js
+Use the sub directory called "cors_anywhere" inside this project.
+Move into there and from your prompt or terminal do: npm install cors-anywhere

+Next run the command from your prompt or terminal: node cors-anywhere.js

-You will then be able to preface your REST URL with: http://localhost:8080/
+You will then be able to preface your REST URL from within your Javascript app with: http://localhost:8080/

-Note: you'll need Node.js installed first.
-More info can be found here: https://github.com/Rob--W/cors-anywhere
+More info about this technique can be found here: https://github.com/Rob--W/cors-anywhere

 Happy coding!